christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 ### Sapper team

+A small team with a lot of explosives, their role is to find any way to hinder enemy forces in the dynamic enviromnent of warfare.

 | Sapper team | Combat support unit |
 | :---- | ---- |
 | Cost | 25 pt / 35 pt / 50 pt |